SergeKry/stat_track/README.md

 Single repo that contains two Django projects.
 Both are dockerized and can be run with docker-compose.
 Two apps are communicating via Django Rest Framework.
 Using PostgreSQL as database.
 Celery is used for scheduled tasks.
 Redis is used as cache to reduce the load for API.

 Bootstrap 5 is used for better visual style.
-Some JavScript on client side and JS library for building charts.
+Some JavaScript on client side and JS library for building charts.

 How to run locally:
 - prepare your environment variables.